Monovision, an option for avoiding reading glasses after 40

 Here come the reading glasses…

 Around age forty to forty-five, you will begin to lose the ability to focus your eyes for seeing at near.
 The medical term for this aging change is “Presbyopia” which comes from the Greek words meaning “old” and “vision.”
 EVERYBODY develops Presbyopia because with aging, the natural lens in our eye becomes rigid, losing its elasticity.
 Although the focusing muscles in the eye still work well, the lens no longer will focus images at near.
 You will have difficulty focusing your eyes to read!
 If you are going to have Laser Vision Correction, you must decide how you will compensate for your inevitable loss of near vision.
 Laser Vision Correction does not cause Presbyopia.
-It is due to aging and everybody gets it.
+It is due to aging and everybody loses the ability focus at near.

 What options do I have?